wifinigel/wlan-extcap-win/README.md

 ![Interfaces][Interface_Image]

-If you click the small cog icon next to the 'WLANPi remote capture' inteface, you will get access to the configuration panels to set up the connection to the WLANPi.
+If you click the small cog icon next to the 'WLANPi remote capture' interface, you will get access to the configuration panels to set up the connection to the WLANPi.
 Once configuration is complete, hitting the 'Start' button will initiate a capture.
 Each of the panels is shown below (with an explanation of the options):

 ### 2.2 Capture Tab